jontio/jfpga_i2c_master/README.md

 ### Directory structure

-lib contains the driver modules needed for the I2C master device and the example project.
+[lib](lib) contains the driver modules needed for the I2C master device and the example project.

-lib/i2c is the folder that contains the I2C master device
+[lib/i2c](lib/i2c) is the folder that contains the I2C master device and is probably the one you will be interested in if you're reading this page.

-testbench contains a test bench for qualifying the I2C device and instructions on how to use it with modelsim.
+[testbench](testbench) contains a test bench for qualifying the I2C device and instructions on how to use it with modelsim.

-example contains a Quartus II project For the hardware that I used as well as some information about the setup.
+[example](example) contains a Quartus II project for the hardware that I used as well as some information about the setup.

 Jonti<br>
 2021